Online learning

 Workplace online learning module

 Shine also provides DVFREE Family Violence Training for Workplace Support People online over two days on specified dates.
 Cost: $483.
-This also offered as a one-day course in Auckland, and may be offered in other cities.
+This is also offered as a one-day course in Auckland, and may be offered in other cities.

 International